- There are 72 sirens countywide.

 1. What does it mean when I hear the outdoor warning sirens?
 In short, it means that something life-threatening is happening and you should go indoors and get more information.
-The specific guidelines (tornado, hail ,wind, etc.) for sounding sirens varies by jurisdiction, so check with your local community to find out the specifics if you are interested.
+The specific guidelines (tornado, hail ,wind, dam failure, tsunami, or even missile attack) for sounding sirens varies by jurisdiction or state, so check with your local community to find out the specifics if you are interested.

 2. What should I do when I hear the outdoor warning sirens?
 When the sirens are heard, go inside and tune to local media to get more information.